 How to Get Sole Custody in Illinois

-When meeting with an experienced child custody lawyer, community members can discuss the unique details involving their family challenges in a safe, confidential environment.
-Sometimes the essential question isn’t how to get full custody of a child in Illinois.
-It’s what does sole custody look like after the legal process comes to a close.
-That being said, these rank among the common benefits families experience after securing sole custody in Illinois.
+When you meet with an experienced child custody lawyer, you can discuss the unique details involving your family challenges in a safe, confidential environment.
+Sometimes the essential question is not how to get full custody of a child in Illinois, it is what sole custody looks like after the legal process comes to a close.
+Achieving sole custody can bring many benefits to your family, including:

-- Peacefulness: Severing ties can reduce the conflict between parents and lower the stress suffered by children.
+- Peacefulness: Severing ties with the other parent can reduce the conflict between parents and lower the stress suffered by children.

 - Decision-making: Not every parent possesses clear thinking that connects health and wellness to core values.
-Having full custody allows a loving parent to do what the child needs to flourish as a person.
+Having sole custody allows a loving parent to provide more of what the child needs to flourish as a person.

 - Consistency: Unfit parents tend to plague the visitation process with inconsistency.
 Children generally do better when their home life and parenting interactions are predictable and routine.
 Sole custody helps the responsible parent create a stable environment.

 - Safety: Too many custody cases involve an unfit parent who abuses drugs, alcohol, gambles, or engages in other forms of risky behavior.
-In these and other similar instances, it’s in the child’s best interests to be kept away from unsavory situations.
+In these and other similar instances, it is in the child’s best interests to be kept away from unsavory situations.

 Petitioning the court for sole custody should not be taken lightly.
-Issues such as different child-rearing philosophies or worldviews are generally not a plausible reason to affect the relationship with the other parent.
+Issues such as different child-rearing philosophies or world views are generally not plausible reasons to affect the relationship with the other parent.
 Full custody can sometimes create unforeseen complications, such as resentment, a single parent’s becoming overwhelmed, or the child’s struggling with family relationships.

 The family courts usually operate under the notion that a child is best served by having a relationship with both parents.
 When one parent is awarded physical placement and custody, the court prefers to provide the other with significant parenting time.
-That’s the starting point a good parent must overcome to gain sole custody.
-Although you see reasons why your child is better off not spending time with the other party, these rank among the factors judges usually consider when determining fitness:
+That is the starting point a good parent must overcome to gain sole custody.

-- Incarceration: A family court judge may be inclined to terminate someone’s parental rights while incarcerated.
+- Incarceration: A family court judge may be inclined to terminate someone’s parental rights while the parent is incarcerated.
 The nature of the conviction may also demonstrate that the person’s low moral character and dangerous behavior are reasons to give the law-abiding parent sole custody.

-- Abuse: Families that struggle with economic hardship, addiction, and other issues too often experience physical abuse.
+- Abuse: Families that struggle with economic hardship, addiction, and other issues frequently experience physical abuse.
 Someone who physically or sexually assaults another may be deemed an unfit parent.

 How to File for Sole Custody in Illinois

 Understanding how to file for sole custody in Illinois may not necessarily be the most challenging part of the process.
-Getting a favorable ruling, on the other hand, can be a Herculean task.
-That’s why everyday people usually work with an experienced child custody lawyer and undergo a consultation before moving forward.
-That being said, these are steps to bringing a sole custody civil action:
+Getting a favorable ruling, on the other hand, can be highly difficult without skilled legal guidance.
+Most people choose to work with an experienced child custody lawyer, starting with a consultation to discuss and evaluate the situation before moving forward.

-- File Paperwork: This may involve filing a petition to modify an existing divorce decree or previous child custody order.
+- Filing the necessary paperwork: Your lawyer will ensure you submit the relevant forms and materials.
+This may involve filing a petition to modify an existing divorce decree or previous child custody order.
 New cases generally require additional paperwork.

-- Serve the Other Party: Notification of the sole custody action must be provided to the other person.
+- Informing the other party of the action: Notification, or service, of the sole custody action must be provided to the other person.
 Law enforcement officials can deliver a summons and a copy of the filing.
-Proof of service or a waiver is required to move forward with the case.
+Proof of the service or a waiver from the other party is required to move forward with the case.